 Do Extend Rugs Under Furniture

-Ensure that your rug extends under all of your key furniture pieces.
+A general rule for rugs is to ensure that it extends under all of your key furniture pieces.
 All your furniture should be on the rug, or place the front legs of some major pieces on the rug.
 It is best to have all legs from smaller pieces of furniture on the rug.

 Doing so creates harmony and can make the room look whole and put together.
 It also leaves enough negative space and makes the room look like one rather than empty and awkwardly placed.